jentery/dh150/index.md

 # Schedule

 Here's the schedule for the course.
-I link to materials, including handouts, readings, audio, games, and videos, that we'll discuss during class.
+I link to materials, including notes, readings, audio, games, and videos, that we'll discuss during class.
 Please study those materials in advance, and see me for a passcode where applicable.
 If I need to change the schedule, then I will notify you during class at least a week in advance of the change.

 ## Introductions